Date Update: July 2022

 - The complainant can apply for a protection order.

 - If the complainant is a child, s/he can apply for a protection order on his/her own and does not have to be assisted by a parent or a guardian.

 - It is also possible for a person to make an application for a protection order on behalf of the complainant.
 This means that any person who has an interest in the wellbeing and safety of the complainant can make an application.
 If the complainant is older than 18 years of age, the written consent of the complainant is required to make an application on his/her behalf.

-- An application for a protection order can be made at a Magistrate’s Court in the area where the complainant or the respondent lives or works, or where the domestic violence happened.
+- An application for a protection order in South Africa can be made at a Magistrate’s Court in the area where the complainant or the respondent lives or works, or where the domestic violence happened.

 - The complainant will have to complete the necessary application forms, which can be obtained from the clerk of the court.

 - The application is in the form of an affidavit and must contain the following information: